-Following on from his recent (August 2019) article, Darren Jolliffe provides an update on the finalised Estimands and Sensitivity analysis guidance.
+Following on from our recent (August 2019) article, we provide an update on the finalised Estimands and Sensitivity analysis guidance.

 The finalised addendum R1 to ICH E9 “Estimands and Sensitivity Analysis in Clinical Trials” was adopted on 20 November 2019.
 As explained in my earlier article, this guidance will have a direct impact on how protocols are written.
 See the earlier article for a description of the importance of relating clinical trial objectives to an appropriately defined estimand(s).
 This update will focus on considering the impact of and documenting relevant intercurrent events within the Estimand framework.